 Bovine collagen

 Bovine collagen comes from the marrow, bones and cartilage of cattle.
-Beef collagen has traditionally been used for its richness in type I and III collagen, as a food supplement in the fight against skin ageing and for athletes.
+Due to its richness in type I and III collagen, beef collagen has traditionally been used as a food supplement for athletes and to combat skin ageing.

 Plant-based collagen

 Finally, let's talk about plant collagen.
 In reality, plants do not contain collagen as such.
-Nevertheless, some products bear this name because they contain a combination of ingredients designed to stimulate the body's natural production of collagen.
-These formulations may include plant extracts, antioxidants, as well as vitamins and minerals.
-These plant-based alternatives often contain vitamin C and glycine, two essential co-factors in the synthesis of native collagen.
-This type of vegan collagen offers an option for those who avoid all animal products, while providing other benefits thanks to their richness in nutrients.
+Nevertheless, some products are given this name because they contain a combination of ingredients designed to stimulate the body's natural collagen production.
+These formulations may include plant extracts, antioxidants, vitamins and minerals.
+These plant-based alternatives often contain vitamin C and glycine, two essential co-factors in natural collagen synthesis.
+This type of vegan collagen offers an option for those who avoid all animal products, while providing additional benefits thanks to their richness in nutrients.

 Focus on Plant Collagen Active Ingredient